Water treatment: Drinking water treatment

 Water contamination is primarily caused by the discharge of untreated wastewater from enterprises.
 The effluent from various enterprises, which contains varying levels of contaminants, is dumped into rivers or other water resources.
 The wastewater may have a high proportion of organic and inorganic contaminants at the initial discharge.
 Industries generate wastewater as a result of fabrication processes, processes dealing with paper and pulp, textiles, chemicals, and from various streams such as cooling towers, boilers, and production lines.

 Treatment for drinking water production involves the removal of contaminants and/or inactivation of any potentially harmful microbes from raw water to produce water that is pure enough for human consumption without any short term or long term risk of any adverse health effect.
-In general terms, the greatest microbial risks are associated with ingestion of water that is contaminated with human or animal (including bird) faeces.
-Faeces can be a source of pathogenic bacteria, viruses, protozoa and helminths.
+In general terms, the greatest microbial risks are associated with ingestion of water that is contaminated with human or animal (including bird) feces.
+Feces can be a source of pathogenic bacteria, viruses, protozoa and helminths.
 The removal or destruction of microbial pathogens is essential, and commonly involves the use of reactive chemical agents such as suspended solids, to remove bacteria, algae, viruses, fungi, and minerals including iron and manganese.
 Research including Professor Linda Lawton's group at Robert Gordon University, Aberdeen is working to improve detection of cyanobacteria.
 These substances continue to cause great harm to several less developed countries who do not have access to effective water purification systems.

 Measures taken to ensure water quality not only relate to the treatment of the water, but to its conveyance and distribution after treatment.
 It is therefore common practice to keep residual disinfectants in the treated water to kill bacteriological contamination during distribution and to keep the pipes clean.

 Water supplied to domestic properties such as for tap water or other uses, may be further treated before use, often using an in-line treatment process.
 Such treatments can include water softening or ion exchange.
-Many proprietary systems also claim to remove residual disinfectants and heavy metal ions.